Final Land Needs Assessment to 2051

 - View a breakdown of the Employment Area calculations (PDF, 582 KB)

-The reports to be presented at the December 14, 2020 General Issues Committee Include:
+The reports that were presented at the December 14, 2020 General Issues Committee include:

 - Report PED17010(h) - Staff Report (PDF, 843 KB)